Dispersion relations alone cannot guarantee causality: Compactly-supported excitations

-\textit{Compactly-supported excitations -} We assume that the state of the system at a given time can be characterized, in the linear regime, by a collection of smooth perturbation fields $\Psi(x^\mu)\in \mathbb{C}^{\mathfrak{D}}$, which all vanish at equilibrium.
-To keep the argument fully rigorous, we will assume that $\mathfrak{D}$ is finite, although it can be as large as the number of particles in a material volume element.
-In most physical theories currently available (e.g. electrodynamics, elasticity theory, or hydrodynamics), the 1+1 dimensional equation of motion of the system takes the form\footnote{Equations involving higher derivatives in time, e.g. $(\partial_t^2{-}\partial^2_x)\varphi{=}0$, can always be reduced to systems that are of first order in time through the introduction of more fields: $\partial_t \varphi = \Pi$, $\partial_t \Pi = \partial^2_x \varphi$.}
+We assume that the state of the system at a given time can be characterized, in the linear regime, by a collection of smooth perturbation fields $\Psi(x^\mu)\in \mathbb{C}^{\mathfrak{D}}$, which all vanish at equilibrium.
+We assume that $\mathfrak{D}$ is finite, although it can be as large as the number of particles in a material volume element.
+In most physical theories currently available (e.g., electrodynamics, elasticity theory, or hydrodynamics), the 1+1 dimensional equation of motion of the system takes the form\footnote{Equations involving higher derivatives in time, e.g., $(\partial_t^2{-}\partial^2_x)\varphi{=}0$, can always be reduced to systems that are of first order in time through the introduction of more fields: $\partial_t \varphi = \Pi$, $\partial_t \Pi = \partial^2_x \varphi$.}